10 Essential Questions to Ask a Fiduciary Financial Advisor During Your Free Intro Call

 5. “What income-generation strategies do you recommend for retirement?”

-6. “How do EPF, PPF, NPS, annuities, and equity funds fit into the plan?”
+6. “How do pensions, annuities, retirement accounts, and market-linked investments fit into the plan?”

 7. “How do you adjust plans if my retirement age changes?”